dennoa/stateless-auth/README.md

 * proxy should be set to the address of your proxy server if you are running in an environment where access to the OAuth2 provider is via a corporate proxy or something similar.
 * secure.reslocal can be set to the name of a property on "res.locals" where the decoded JWT for the current request should be put.
 Use this to specify a variable name that will be used wherever the auth.secure() middleware is used.
 Note that the variable name specified here can be overridden by any individual auth.secure() instance as outlined above.
-* secure.basicAuth can be set to true to allow any valid basic authentication request to gain access to the secured path.
+* secure.basicAuth.isEnabled can be set to true to allow any valid basic authentication request to gain access to the secured path.
 * swagger.path is the subpath for retrieving the swagger documentation for the various authentication operations.
 E.g. GET /auth/swagger.
 * swagger.pathPrefix will be prepended to each of the provider paths.
 For example, you could set swagger.docs.basePath to '/' and swagger.pathPrefix to '/auth'.
 Useful if you want to merge the auth swagger docs into your application swagger docs and the basePath needs to apply to the application docs.